 Legal and Institutional Characteristics of PLF Governance

-While biophysical traits define where PLFs can be established, their long-term sustainability is equally governed by the legal and institutional landscape.
-Nepal’s Land Revenue Act (1977), reinforced by its 1979 amendment, explicitly prohibits private claims over public lands and assigns custodial responsibility to District Land Revenue Offices.
-Article 22A requires the registration and inventory of public lands, aiming to establish a legal identity and facilitate monitoring.
-However, implementation has been hampered by weak enforcement, outdated cadastral records, and fragmented bureaucratic oversight.
+While biophysical traits define where PLFs can be established, their long-term sustainability is governed equally by the legal and institutional landscape.
+Nepal’s Land Revenue Act (1977), reinforced by its 1979 amendment, explicitly prohibits private claims over public land and assigns custodial responsibility to District Land Revenue Offices.
+Article 22A requires the registration and inventory of public land to establish a legal identity and facilitate monitoring.
+However, its implementation has been hampered by weak enforcement, outdated cadastral records, and fragmented bureaucratic oversight.

-Institutional coordination between land administration and forestry bodies remains limited, often leading to overlaps or gaps in jurisdiction.
-Without clear land tenure recognition and defined mandates, local governments and community stakeholders face hurdles in managing restoration initiatives or attracting investment.
-Moreover, absence of harmonized data and mapping systems complicates identification and planning of suitable PLF sites.
+Institutional coordination between land administrations and forestry bodies remains limited, often leading to overlaps or gaps in jurisdiction.
+Without clear land tenure recognition and defined mandates, local governments and community stakeholders face hurdles in managing restoration initiatives and attracting investment.
+Moreover, the absence of harmonized data and mapping systems complicates the identification and planning of suitable PLF sites.

-Strengthening governance systems requires not just legal clarity but also operational mechanisms for inter-agency coordination, local capacity building, and participatory stewardship.
-When institutional frameworks are aligned and functional, they unlock opportunities for scaling restoration, safeguarding public land resources, and integrating community voices in ecosystem management.
-Therefore, institutional readiness—marked by coherent policies, robust implementation, and cross-sector collaboration—is foundational to the success and scalability of PLFs in Nepal’s dynamic riverine corridors.
+Strengthening governance systems requires not only legal clarity, but also operational mechanisms for inter-agency coordination, local capacity building, and participatory stewardship.
+When institutional frameworks are aligned and functional, they unlock opportunities for scaling restoration, safeguarding public land resources, and integrating community voices into ecosystem management.
+Therefore, institutional readiness, marked by coherent policies, robust implementation, and cross-sector collaboration, is fundamental to the success and scalability of PLFs in Nepal’s dynamic riverine corridors.

 3.5 Community-Based Benefit-Sharing Mechanisms in PLFs

 Community-based benefit-sharing mechanisms are emerging as key enablers of sustainable Public Land Forest (PLF) management across Nepal.
-Experiences from Sarlahi, Mahottari, and Dhanusha districts illustrate how diverse public land types—such as municipal, Guthi/trust, and institutional lands—are being repurposed for ecological restoration while supporting local livelihoods.
+Experiences from Sarlahi, Mahottari, and Dhanusha districts illustrate how diverse public land types, such as municipal, guthi/trust, and institutional lands, are being repurposed for ecological restoration while supporting local livelihoods.

-A leading example is the Lakhandehi River corridor, where a collaborative PLF model, supported by UNDP and facilitated through Harion Municipality with a local NGO, demonstrates the potential of inclusive governance.
-Two PLF sites—upstream and midstream—are managed under a transparent benefit-sharing framework designed to integrate agroforestry with equitable economic returns.
+A leading example is the Lakhandehi River corridor, where a collaborative PLF model, supported by the UNDP and facilitated through Harion Municipality with a local NGO, demonstrates the potential of inclusive governance.
+Two PLF sites, upstream and midstream, were managed under a transparent benefit-sharing framework designed to integrate agroforestry with equitable economic returns.

-Key elements include initial infrastructure and technical inputs (e.g., irrigation, electrification, mechanization, training), diversified agroforestry practices combining short-cycle crops with long-term species (mango, litchi, moringa), and 30-year land lease agreements with user groups.
-The income-sharing model allows producers to retain full agricultural income while horticultural and forestry proceeds follow a 60:40 split—favouring communities over the local government.
-Tree products are treated as shared assets, reinforcing joint stewardship.
+Key elements include initial infrastructure and technical inputs (e.g., irrigation, electrification, mechanization, and training), diversified agroforestry practices combining short-cycle crops with long-term species (mango, litchi, and moringa), and 30-year land lease agreements with user groups.
+The income-sharing model allows producers to retain full agricultural income, while horticultural and forestry proceeds follow a 60:40 split,favoring communities over the local government.
+Tree products are treated as shared assets that reinforce joint stewardship.

-This model exemplifies a scalable, nature-based solution that aligns ecological restoration with social equity, fostering local ownership, institutional accountability, and long-term sustainability.
-Institutionalizing such benefit-sharing arrangements is vital for replicating PLF success across the Churia-Terai landscape.
+This model exemplifies a scalable nature-based solution that aligns ecological restoration with social equity, fostering local ownership, institutional accountability, and long-term sustainability.
+Institutionalizing such benefit-sharing arrangements is vital for replicating the success of PLF across the Churia-Terai landscape.

 4. Integrated PLF Management: Ecological Integrity and Implementation Mechanisms

-The Public Land Forest (PLF) Management Plan adopts a dual-cropping strategy that balances immediate livelihood needs with long-term ecological restoration.
+The Public Land Forest (PLF) Management Plan adopted a dual-cropping strategy that balances immediate livelihood needs with long-term ecological restoration.
 This phased approach integrates short-term income generation with the gradual establishment of resilient, multifunctional landscapes.

-Short-term interventions—including vegetables, spices, and fodder—are introduced in the first year to incentivize community engagement.
-Activities such as group formation, participatory planning, land delineation, training, and initial infrastructure (fencing, irrigation) lay the groundwork for sustainable agroforestry.
+Short-term interventions, including vegetables, spices, and fodder, were introduced in the first year to incentivize community engagement.
+Activities such as group formation, participatory planning, land delineation, training, and initial infrastructure (fencing and irrigation) have laid the groundwork for sustainable agroforestry.

-Long-term components focus on perennial species like fruit trees, fodder plants, and timber (e.g., Sissoo, Khayer, Moringa), which enhance carbon sequestration, stabilize soils, and build ecosystem resilience.
-These are supported by benefit-sharing frameworks, market linkages, and capacity-building for long-term stewardship.
+Long-term components focus on perennial species such as fruit trees, fodder plants, and timber (e.g., Sissoo, Khayer, and Moringa), which enhance carbon sequestration, stabilize soils, and build ecosystem resilience.
+These are supported by benefit-sharing frameworks, market linkages, and capacitybuilding for long-term stewardship.